kilpkonn/msc-thesis/main.typ

 Compound types can group multiple values into one type.
 Rust has two primitive compound types: arrays and tuples.
-Array is a type that can store fixed amount of elements of same type.
+An array is a type that can store a fixed amount of elements of the same type.
-Tuple however, is a type that groups together values of different types.
+Tuple, however, is a type that groups together values of different types.
 Examples for both array and tuple types can be seen in @rust-types on lines 2 and 3.

 Reference types are types that contain no other data than a reference to some other type.
-An example of reference type can be seen in @rust-types on line 4.
+An example of a reference type can be seen in @rust-types on line 4.

 #figure(
 sourcecode()[```rs